xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-mobile.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/desired_capabilities_in_katalon/Design-Capabilities-for-Mobile-in-Katalon-Studio-5.png" width="100%" alt="Set Unicodekeyboard for Android">

-### Example 2: enable device orientation
+### Example 2: start the device in a certain orientation

-The following example shows the desired capabilities settings for Android to enable device orientation.
+The following example shows the desired capabilities settings for Android to start the device in the portrait orientation.
 After choosing the device name, click **Add**, then input the following values:

    <table>